cdpaiva/NOC/TetriminoFountain/README.md

 The particles are wrapped in a ParticleSystem, that's responsible for positioning, adding particles, and removing them once their lifespan is over.

+A live version can be seen at [openProcessing](https://openprocessing.org/sketch/1612572)